 Daily fees will vary a great deal between each centre and you will need to establish what is being provided as part of the service.
 For example,

 Many centres will cater for children 6 weeks of age up to 6 years.
 In general the children are grouped by their age and developmental stage and participate in appropriate activities.
 The number of children and staff is strictly monitored with a certain proportion of staff being required to have formal childcare qualifications.
-Places for children under 2 are limited.
+Places for children under 2 may be limited.

 The minimum ratio of carers to children is: